 If it's routine bills that are putting you in a bind, reach out to the people you owe and see if they'll cut you a break.

-You might be surprised to find that credit card issuers, your electric company, your auto lender and other creditors will be very willing to work with you.
+You might be surprised to find that most institution from your utility bills to your credit card company will be willing to work out a payment plan.

 Never just stop paying them, because they'll hit you with fees and report you to the credit bureaus.
 Instead, call and ask if they'll suspend your payments, or accept smaller ones that you can afford.